calum74/sequence/docs/tutorial.md

 ## Introduction

 _Sequence_ is a C++ library for universal sequences.
-This has 2 main uses:
+This has two main uses:

 - Make it easier, safer and more efficient to pass lists between functions,
 - Make it easier, safer and more efficient to manipulate and transform lists.

-Sequences are heavily inspired by C# [`IEnumerable<>`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1) of course. `IEnumerable<>` provides a common interface to all sequences and is the de facto way to pass any list to and from an API, and to work with lists.
-Unlike C#, in C++ we can use C++ templates to generate efficient code that avoids many of the potential overheads of abstraction such as virtual function calls and memory allocations.
+Sequences are heavily inspired by C# [`IEnumerable<>`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1). `IEnumerable<>` provides a common interface to all sequences and is the standard way to pass any list to and from an API, and to work with lists.
+In C++ we can use templates to generate efficient code that avoids many of the potential overheads of abstraction such as virtual function calls and memory allocations.
+From the user's perspective this is all under the hood, and sequences provide a natural and high level metalanguage to manipulate lists.

 ## What is a sequence?

-A _sequence_ is defined as a set of ordered elements of the same type.
-A sequence can even be infinite.
-Sequences can be used in any situation where a list or collection is required, and replaces the various alternatives in C++ with something simpler and more powerful.
+A _sequence_ is just a series of elements, that can even be infinite.
+Sequences can be used in any situation where a list or collection is required, and replaces the car crash of alternatives in C++ with something simpler and more powerful.

 Sequences can only be iterated in the forwards direction.
 They are C++ sequential containers, with an input iterator type.

-Sequences are lightweight objects that wrap some underlying collection, for example with a pair of iterators.
-Sequences are generally short-lived convenience objects, implementing an "adapter pattern" to provide a simple and consistent interface over a variety of different implementations and scenarios.
-This
+Sequences are lightweight wrappers over some underlying collection, that provide a consistent interface across a range of underlying implementations, and imbue collections with additional functionality in a consistent way.

-- Provides a consistent interface across a range of underlying implementations,
-- Adds extra functionality to all sequences in a consistent way.

-Sequences are generally evaluated lazily, meaning that elements are processed one and a time, and we rarely need to store the entire sequence.
-In this example, we do not actually create an array of 1 billion integers, or a filtered array of 500 million integers (the result of the `where` call).
-Instead the code just iterates as if it were a normal `for` loop:
+Sequences are evaluated lazily, processing one element at a time, rather than needing to store the entire sequence.
+This is generally very efficient.

+In the following example, we do not actually create an array of 1 billion integers, but instead just iterate as if it were a normal `for` loop:

 ```c++
     int count = seq(1,1000000000).where([](int n) { return n%2==0; }).size();
 ```
+We can from the disassembly of the code that the compiler has done a reasonable job of optimizing this.

 <details>
-<summary>Expand for arm64 disassembly
+<summary>Expand for disassembly
 </summary>

 ```